Christian Peschken: Faith

 In 2007, based on his newly found conviction for the Catholic Church and its teachings, he could no longer support an Evangelical Christian Television Network approach.
 He abandoned the concept altogether.

 Outside the media industry

 Until late 2008 Peschken lived in Pacific Palisades, CA with his wife Patricia.
 In early 2009 the couple moved to Wisconsin.
+In 2012 they moved to Geneva, Switzerland, then mid 2019 to Germany.

 Filmography

 Feature films

 This is a table of feature films that Christian Peschken has been involved in as producer or executive producer.

 Note: As far as the films: Presumed Dead, Double Cross, Max Havoc: Ring of Fire, Heatstroke, and Razor were completed, Peschken ended his active involvement in the production & co-funding activities in 2005.
 The actual production of the films began after his exit.

 Reality TV

 This is a table of reality TV series that Christian Peschken has been involved in as writer, director, producer, cameraman.
 Some of the programs were aired on 'The Word Network' and 'JCTV' (a TBN network).